Word, Excel, Outlook and PowerPoint get the touchscreen treatment, cloud storage and a bunch of new features.

 It is obvious that Microsoft's design cues came from the Metro scheme used for Windows 8 Phone.
 However those worried about a tiled interface can rest easy as there isn't a Live Tile in sight.
 The firm has retained its default colour schemes between Office 2013 applications with Word using blue and white while Excel uses green and white, and on the whole the firm uses a lot of white to create what is a pleasant and uncluttered interface.

 The suite is available to download now from Microsoft and can be installed alongside an existing Office installation.
-We run through the key features you can expect to see in the preview.
+Before we dive into the individual pieces of software - we run through the key features:

 The first thing you'll noticeable about Word 2013 is how clean the interface is.
 With the ugly Ribbon interface hidden away once you start typing, you can focus on the writing.
 A simple tap on one of the Ribbon headings brings it smoothly into view.
 Tap in the document area to start typing once more, and the menus slide away.